 It is also possible to produce and pay for a site location plan online from a licensed Ordnance Survey supplier.

 Please note: no individual file can be bigger than 10MB and the maximum size for all attachments within an individual application is 20MB.
 Format for files should be either:

 Please note that A3 size plans are preferable as this helps the public and consultees to view the plans online.
 We are unable to accept plans larger than A1 size.

-The documents below set out the fees required when making a planning application or consent, or you can use the Planning Portal fee calculator.
+.
 Fees are set by central government and deals with the processing of the application.
 The fee is non-refundable once the application has been registered.
 You can find out the fees through the following:

 A total of 48% of planning applications last year were invalid when submitted.
 It is important to ensure that your application is complete and has been checked before submitting it to us, to prevent any delays in dealing with your application.
 Details of the information required for different types of application can be found by clicking on the relevant application form in the application types section.

 The top five reasons why applications are not valid when received are: